isc-projects/bind9/doc/notes/notes-current.rst

   ISC would like to thank Dave Feldman, Jeff Warren, and Joel Cunningham of Oracle for bringing this vulnerability to our attention.
 [GL #2028]

+- When BIND 9 was compiled with native PKCS#11 support, it was possible to trigger an assertion failure in code determining the number of bits in the PKCS#11 RSA public key with a specially crafted packet.
+This was disclosed in CVE-2020-8623.

+  ISC would like to thank Lyu Chiy for bringing this vulnerability to our attention.
+[GL #2037]

 Known Issues
 ~~~~~~~~~~~~